 In 1951 the young Bill Shankly, in his first managerial post, had a brief spell at Carlisle, guiding them to third place in the League.
 After being placed in the Fourth Division in 1958, Carlisle won their first ever promotion in 1962, although they were relegated the following season.
 The appointment of Alan Ashman as manager in 1963 marked the beginning of a dramatic rise through the divisions.
 Two successive championships (1964 and 1965) were followed by promotion to Division One in 1974.
 According to Bill Shankly, it was “the greatest feat in the history of the game.”
-A team photograph from the 1969-70 season shows the team wearing a crest on an oval gold lozenge but we have been able to establish the details.

-In 1970, the Carlisle team adopted a new crest, a running fox (the club was known at the time as "The Foxes", after the connection with Cumbria's most famous huntsman, John Peel - as in D'ye ken...).
+In 1970, the Carlisle team adopted an iconic new crest, a running fox (the club was known at the time as "The Foxes", after the connection with Cumbria's most famous huntsman, John Peel - as in D'ye ken...).
 This appeared in gold between 1970 and 1981, after which it was rendered in red and white against a blue background.

 Wearing a smart new strip featuring a white panel trimmed with red, Carlisle played in the First Division in 1974-7, briefly topping the League in August.
 They struggled for the rest of the season and were relegated.
 Two years later they were back in the Third Division but enjoyed something of a revival under Bob Stokoe, who took them back into the Second Division in 1982 and within a whisker of promotion back to the top in 1984.
 Decline followed and in 1987, Carlisle were in the Fourth Division, struggling to avoid relegation to the Conference.